Pendo vs Mixpanel? Which of the two is better for your SaaS product team?

 Mixpanel Analytics offers potent user segmentation functionality.

-You can create an unlimited number of segments based on user attributes, properties, or cohorts.
+You can create user segments based on user attributes, properties, or cohorts.

 Pendo vs Mixpanel: Mixpanel segmentation